Steam Controller (1st generation): Design

 The controller is presently modified to be used within Steam's Big Picture mode; this enables the player to access detailed options for setting up the various features of the controller on a per-game basis, including button/trackpad mapping and sensitivity, as well as accessing other users' shared controller configuration to use themselves.
 The Steamworks API allowed for developers to provide more detailed settings for the Steam Controller when in Big Picture mode.
-Outside of Big Picture mode, the controller otherwise behaves as a standard two-stick controller, though Valve does plan on updating Steam to allow retaining the previously set Big Picture mode per-game settings.
+Outside of Big Picture mode, the controller otherwise behaves as a standard two-stick controller, though Valve announced plans on updating Steam to allow retaining the previously set Big Picture mode per-game settings.

 Development

 The original design of the controller was to include a touchscreen in the center of the unit.
 The touchscreen would have acted like a mousepad and allowed players to perform actions that typically are not capable on controllers, such as operating directly with Steam or SteamOS, and overlaying the touchscreen display onto the players' screens to allow manipulation of the game without diverting attention from the screen.
-However, at the January 2014 Steam Dev Days event, Valve revealed they had since dropped the touchscreen concept for the controller, instead having rearranged the existing face buttons to be more compatible with existing games.
+However, at the January 2014 Steam Dev Days event, Valve revealed they had since dropped the touchscreen concept for the controller, instead rearranging the face buttons to be more compatible with existing games.